Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 Each state and each lien holder may have different requirements, so be sure to check the rules of your specific state to ensure you have the proper coverage.

-The same idea applies to homeowners insurance.
-If you have a mortgage, you have to protect the lien holder’s investment with insurance.
-Most homeowners insurance policies cover fire and wind damage.
+The same idea applies to homeowners’ insurance.
+If you have a mortgage, you must protect the lien holder’s investment with insurance.
+Most homeowners’ insurance policies cover fire and wind damage.
 The insurance company is financially responsible for paying to fix any damages caused to the house covered in the insurance policy (minus any deductible).
 Non-covered expenses are the homeowner’s responsibility, so knowing what is covered in your policy and what is not is vital.

 One big catastrophic event that typically isn’t included in traditional homeowners insurance is flood coverage.
-Homeowners in flood zones have to show proof of flood insurance when purchasing a home, but all homeowners should consider it.
+Homeowners in flood zones must show proof of flood insurance when purchasing a home, but all homeowners should consider it.

-Even if you don’t have a lien, it’s smart to carry homeowners insurance to protect against injury and property damage.
-You may be liable for the medical payments if someone is injured at your home.
+Even if you don’t have a lien, it’s smart to carry homeowners insurance to protect against injury and property damage, as you may be liable for the medical payments if someone is injured at your home.
 Insurance also protects your investment from catastrophic loss.

 Why Is Financial Responsibility Important?